-Most vehicles nowadays have air conditioning as a choice to add on.
+Most vehicles nowadays have air conditioning as an option to add on.
 However, for people living in places where the temperature can drop below freezing, the car’s heater is an essential component for driving.

 A heater provides warmth for your cabin.
-The cozy air blowing onto your face, warming your feet, or clearing your windshield?
+The snug air blowing onto your face, warming your feet, or clearing your windshield?
 It all comes from the identical source: the engine.

 But does a car heater use fuel?
-And would you be better off turning the heater off to conserve gas?
+And would you be better off turning the heater off to conserve gasoline?
 Here’s everything you need to know.

 Table of ContentsShow